e2eSolutionArchitect/azure-finops-toolkit/steps-to-enable-Microsoft-FinOps-Toolkit.md

 - Select 'Edit parameters'.
 It will open a popup box for data source settings.
 - Edit Parameters settings as follows
 - - Hub Storage URL: < Enter the 'Data Lake url' from storage container >
-  - Export Storage URL: < Enter the 'Data Lake url' from storage container >
+  - Export Storage URL: < Enter the 'Data Lake url' from storage container > also append '/ingest' at the end of the url.
   - Range Start: < e.g., 2010-01-01 12:00 AM>
   - Range End: < e.g., 2050-01-01 12:00 AM>
   - Number of Months: keep blank